Chestnut-backed chickadee: Mating and nesting

-Its habitat is low elevation coniferous and mixed coniferous forests.
-In the San Francisco Bay Area this bird has readily adapted to suburban settings, prompting a range expansion.
-It is a cavity-nester, usually utilizing an abandoned woodpecker hole, but sometimes excavating on its own.
+Chestnut-backed chickadees mate monogamously, and can stay with the same partner for years.
+These chickadees are cavity-nesters, preferring tree-stump holes and nest boxes, usually utilizing an abandoned woodpecker hole, but sometimes excavating on their own.
+During nesting season, the female chickadee will spend about a week building the nest on her own.
+She builds the under layers of the nest from moss and tree bark, with layer of fur on top.
 Chestnut-backed chickadees use much fur and hair to make their nests.
 Their nests are actually 50% fur and hair.
 The most common hair they use comes from deer, rabbits, and coyotes.
 The adult chickadees also make a layer of fur about a centimeter thick which is used to cover the eggs on the nest whenever they leave the nest.
-It lays 5–8 (sometimes 9) eggs per clutch.
+The female lays 5–8 (sometimes 9) eggs per clutch, laying about one egg each morning.
+Weasels are the main predator risk posed to chestnut chickadee eggs.
+The incubation period is about two weeks, and the chicks fledge the nest about three weeks after hatching.